Abhisinghrulz/FDA/Notes/Spring/SpringBoot.md

 ![DependencyInjection](./pictures/DI/DI5.PNG)

-Inversion of Control is a principle in software engineering by which the control of objects or portions of a program is transferred to a container or framework.
-It's most often used in the context of object-oriented programming.

 <b>@PostConstruct</b> -> Spring calls methods annotated with @PostConstruct only once, just after the initialization of bean properties.
 Keep in mind that these methods will run even if there is nothing to initialize.
 The method annotated with @PostConstruct can have any access level but it can't be static.
 One example usage of @PostConstruct is populating a database.
 During development, for instance, we might want to create some default users